CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 More info

-The Canvas Inbox does not have a dedicated Sent box.
-Instead, it uses a Sent filter to show Conversations started by you.
+The Canvas Inbox uses a Sent filter to show communication started by you.
 Replies between you and the other person show as a standard back-and-forth thread like email.
 We do not recommend that you rely solely on the Canvas Sent filter for archival records of your Canvas communications.

 Add Content